rehabstudio/vagrant-python-appengine/README.md

 MySQL Access
 ------------

 MySQL can be access internally on the box by SSHing into it using `vagrant ssh`, or, by using a desktop client (or command-line) from your host machine.
-The MySQL server package has been pre-configured to allow access from your remote machine (using the private IP address from vagrant).
+The MySQL server package has been pre-configured to allow access from your remote machine (using the private IP address from vagrant) and the generated user (not the root user) has the ability to access remotely.
 You can connect using a command (from your host machine) like the following:

 ``` bash
 mysql --host=192.168.33.10 --user=username --password=password